Well Googled is Half Done: Multimodal Forecasting of New Fashion Product Sales with Image-based Google Trends: Conclusion

 \subsection{Google Trends data}

-Extracting Google Trends to discover the popularity of textual term describing visual data poses a paradox: the more specific the text, the least informative the signal (due to sparsity), and vice-versa.
-In \datasetname we collect, for each product, a Google trends time-series for each of its three associated attributes: ${color,category, fabric}$.
+Extracting Google Trends to discover the popularity of textual term\textbf{s} describing visual data poses a paradox: the more specific the text, the less informative the signal (due to sparsity), and vice-versa.
+In \datasetname{} we collect, for each product, three Google trends time-series by querying the API using each of the product's three associated textual attributes: ${color, category, fabric}$.
 The trends are downloaded starting from the release date and going back 52 weeks, essentially anticipating the release of each single item by one year.
-Each signal gives percentages, reaching 1 (100\%) in the moment in time when the particular attribute had the maximum search volume on Google, depending on the search interval.
+Each signal represents a percentage, reaching 1 (100\%) in the moment in time when that particular attribute had the maximum search volume on Google, for the duration of the search interval.

 Fig.\ref{fig:structuredTrend} contains examples of Google Trends in the interval 2016-2019.
 As visible, the nature of these signals is highly variable, spanning from highly structured to more noisy.
-To make the Google trends signal more reliable, we follow the ``multiple sampling'' strategy discussed in ~\cite{medeiros2021proper}.
+To make the Google trends signal more reliable, we follow the ``multiple sampling'' strategy discussed in~\cite{medeiros2021proper}.
 Google normalizes the search results of a query by the total searches of the location and time range chosen by the user.
 Then, the resulting numbers are scaled from 0 to 100, in order to represent the relative popularity.
 The problem is of course, because of the high amount of search queries that Google processes each day, the query results are always a sub-sample of the "true" ones and this sample may not always be the same.
-So to avoid sampling bias, we download each Google Trend 10 times and use the mean to create a more representative signal.
+To avoid this occurrence, we download each Google Trend 10 times and use the mean to create a more representative signal.